Here’s what you need to do to set up an LLC…

 The name of your LLC must comply with the rules of your state’s LLC rules.

-While requirements different from state to state, generally here are the rules you must follow for choosing an LLC name:
+While requirements differ from state to state, generally here are the rules you must follow for choosing an LLC name:

 - The name cannot be the same as the name of another LLC on file with the Secretary of State